 3. Advertising spending

-This brings us to your advertising spending.
+This brings us to your marketing budget.
 How much is your business spending on advertising, and is it translating to AOV?

-Similar to above, if you are spending equal or more than your AOV to acquire a customer, you are in the red.
-Even if you are spending less to acquire a customer than your AOV, you still need to check your margins.
-Are you actually making any money off the sell when it is all said and done?
+Similar to the above, if you are spending equal to or more than your AOV to acquire a customer, you are in the red.
+Even if you are spending less to acquire a customer than your AOV, you still need to check your profit margins.
+Are you actually making any money off the sale when it is all said and done?
 Think through:

 - Advertising costs and spend